 We generated two independent distributions to characterize uncertainty in overall adult fecundity (ratio of juvenile females to adult females) for each population.
 The first fecundity distribution, based on individual reproductive rates, was generated by sampling 10,000 values independently from each of the five reproductive parameter probability distributions, and multiplying their product by 0.5 (for the ratio of female to total ducklings).
-The second adult fecundity distribution, based on harvest age ratios, was generated by sampling 10,000 values from the probability distribution constructed for the 2004-2013 mean female harvest age ratio and estimated variance, and then dividing these by a similar sample from the probability distribution of differential vulnerability generated from the values provided during the expert elicitation.
+The second adult fecundity distribution, based on harvest age ratios, was generated by sampling 10,000 values from the probability distribution constructed for the 2004-2013 mean female harvest age ratio and estimated variance, and then dividing these by a similar sample from the probability distribution.
 Note that harvest age ratios were estimated as hatch-year:after-hatch-year birds, with sub-adults (i.e., second-and third-year eiders and second-year scoters and long-tailed ducks) included with adults in the "after-hatch-year" category.
 Therefore, they did not provide the same age-specific estimates of fecundity that could be calculated using reproductive rates.
 Thus, the two independent estimates and distributions of fecundity were similar but not exact equivalents.